shlomif/my-real-person-fan-fiction/README.md

 productive as non-acting non-professionals activists.
 Why?

 Because they are professionals.
-The better they played, the more they were scorned and maligned and given poor roles by other jealous professional movie makers who were jealous of their competency and elevated perception by amateur fans who knew better.
+The better they played, the more they were scorned and maligned and given poorer roles by other jealous professional movie makers who were jealous of their competency and elevated perception by amateur fans who knew better.
 There is a whole [YouTube search about why Hollywood cannot cast X anymore](https://twitter.com/shlomif/status/1174571159372935168) but it is the same old story.
 To paraphrase on an old [Star Trek (the original series)](https://en.wikipedia.org/wiki/Star_Trek:_The_Original_Series)
-quote: "it does not happen some of the time.
+quote: "It does not happen some of the time.
 It happens all the time."

 But in the music industry it never happens.
 It will be very preposterous to ever see a YouTube feature "Why no one listens to the songs of The Beatles anymore.".